 Required documents/information for check-in:

 - Passport with visa stamp

 - Emergency contact information

 The International Check-in student hold will be removed from your account within 24 hours of checking-in.
 The international check-in hold does NOT prevent a student from registering for classes.
-Students only need to check in ONCE with the International Center.
+Students only need to check in ONCE with the Office of Global Services.

 What are the important offices and departments students should know about?

 - Office of Campus Life

 - Disability Resources

 - Financial Aid